 Mutual of Omaha’s standout feature is that many of its policies are available without a medical exam, making the application process easy.
 This isn’t unique, but it is unusual.
 You can buy small sum coverage of between $2,000 to $25,000 online, without any medical questions at all.
 These policies largely cover funeral expenses and other end of life costs.
 You can buy $40,000 of coverage through an agent.
 The application for this policy asks a number of health questions but doesn’t necessitate a medical exam.

 - Best health insurance providers

 - How to choose a health insurance policy

 How to choose a life insurance policy

-Life insurance is a grim subject – no one wants to think about dying, much less how their family will be provided for when they’re gone.
-But when you get a life insurance policy, your family will continue to receive an income as well as have money to pay for funeral expenses and your children’s future educational expenses.\
+Life insurance isn't always an easy subject to broach – no one wants to think about dying, much less how their family will be provided for when they’re gone.
+But when you get a life insurance policy, your family will continue to receive an income as well as have money to pay for funeral expenses and your children’s future educational expenses.

 How much do you need?

 According to the American Council of Life Insurers, most experts recommend getting a policy that pays between seven and 10 times your annual income.
 Depending on your age, income, savings and other factors, you may need more or less.
 There are many online calculators that can help you figure out how much you need in insurance as well as how many years your policy should last.